Tank locomotive: Skirt tank

+Skirt tanks are a rare variant of side tanks that are set below footplate level instead, for stability.
+They were used on some Dutch and Belgian narrow gauge tram locomotives, including large Garratt articulated types.
+The tanks were fitted to the power bogies, obscuring the wheels and motion.
+As tram locomotives had their motion enclosed anyway, the loss of access was unimportant.
+Dutch influence extended to the large SS 800 2-12-2 Javanic gauge tank locomotives built for the Dutch East Indies, where they were set low for stability.

 Saddle tank

 The water tank sits on top of the boiler like a saddle sits atop a horse.
 Usually, the tank is curved in cross-section, although in some cases there were straight sides surmounted by a curve (like an inverted 'U'), or even an ogee shape (a concave arc flowing into a convex arc).
 Walter Nielson patented the saddle tank arrangement in 1849.

 Saddle tanks were a popular arrangement especially for smaller locomotives in industrial use.
 It gave a greater water supply, but limited the size of the boiler and restricted access to it for cleaning.
 Furthermore, the locomotive has a higher centre of gravity and hence must operate at lower speeds.
 The driver's vision may also be restricted, again restricting the safe speed.

 The squared-off shape of the Belpaire firebox does not fit easily beneath a saddle tank, and so most saddle tanks retained the older round-topped boiler instead.
 A few American locomotives used saddle tanks that only covered the boiler barrel, forward of the firebox.

 Water in the tank is slightly pre-heated by the boiler, which reduces the loss of pressure found when cold feedwater is injected into the boiler.
 However, if the water becomes too hot, injectors lose efficiency and can fail.
 For this reason, the tanks often stopped short of the hotter and uninsulated smokebox.